phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 If do not want this type of behaviour just omit `"content-available": 1` from your push data and your `on('notification')` event handler will not be called.

-### Use of content-available: true
+### Use of content_available: true

-The GCM docs will tell you to send a data payload of:
+The [GCM docs](https://developers.google.com/cloud-messaging/http-server-ref#downstream-http-messages-json) will tell you to send a data payload of:

 ```javascript
 {